 Langston Hughes was a poet and a playwright (he wrote plays).
-Hughes was born in 1902 in Missouri and moved to New York City in 1921 to go to Columbia University.
+Hughes was born in 1902 in Missouri.
+In 1921, he moved to New York City to go to Columbia University.
 While there, he published his first poem, "The Negro Speaks of Rivers."
-In New York, Hughes became a popular part of the Harlem Renaissance movement.
-He became a fan of jazz music and attended many live performances at jazz clubs.
-He met and became friends with many other artists in Harlem, such as Zora Neale Hurston.
+In New York, Hughes became part of the Harlem Renaissance movement.
+He became a fan of jazz music and attended many live performances.
+He met and became friends with many other artists in Harlem.
 Hughes became known for writing about black themes and history in a way that everyone could relate.